Gluten-Free Pretzel Bites (Oat Flour, No Yeast)

 These gluten-free pretzel bites with oat flour come together in under 30 minutes with no yeast or rising time.
 Greek yogurt adds protein while the baking soda bath creates that classic pretzel taste—golden outside, soft inside!
 Perfect for quick snacking.

-Why You’ll Love This Gluten-Free Pretzel Bites Recipe
+Why These Gluten-Free Pretzel Bites Work

 Ingredients & Substitutions